bcnmy/docs/docs/Account/methods.md

   5. simulationType(`SimulationType`, enum): The simulationType flag can be of 2 ways:
       - `validation` which will only simulate the validation phase, checks if user op is valid but does not check if execution will succeed.
 By default this flag is set to validation.
       - `validation_and_execution` checks if user op is valid and if user op execution will succeed.
+It can be useful during development for error logging purposes in case of any issues, but it may lead to increased latency.

   6. stateOverrideSet(`StateOverrideSet`): for overriding the blockchain state during simulations or gas estimation.